Vanshika-rawat/CoinCause/README.md

 After creating the `.env` file, follow these steps to install dependencies and deploy the smart contract.

-1. Navigate to the `client` directory and the `web3` directory using the command line.
+1. Navigate to the `client` directory, `server` directory and the `web3` directory using the command line.

    ```bash
    cd client